audreywatters/About/README.md

-This repository contains my CV, my biography, and other files "about me"
+This repository contains my CV, my biography, the latest head-shot, and other files "about me"